 CENDARI takes a Service-Oriented approach meaning that software components can be tailored effectively for different use scenarios.
 The Virtual Research Environment (VRE) is being developed as a standards-oriented infrastructure and aims to: support the research processes of historians; foster collaborations; and assist researchers through visualisations and analysis of digital files.
 Our basic data model is based upon EAG (Institution level)/EAD (collection level)/MODS (item level).
 Resources will be linked with ontologies (containing rich domain knowledge), in order to provide a flexible, rich and multi-relational historical classification scheme.
-For data harvesting and storage there are several options, like CKAN, allowing us to harvest resources via OAI-PMH repository and API; ingest various formats; internally organise datasets; connect datasets with the providing institution.
+For data harvesting and storage there are several options, ondences ets to the medieval studies are: like CKAN, allowing us to harvest resources via OAI-PMH repository and API; ingest various formats; internally organise datasets; connect datasets with the providing institution.